Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-pose-text.md

   <SplitText>Hello world!</SplitText>
 );
 ```

+Strings wrapped with this component will be split into posed components for every word and character.

 Poses can be defined for both words and characters by providing [Pose configs](https://popmotion.io/pose/api/react-config/) to the `wordPoses` and `charPoses` props, respectively: